To register a feature film, please fill out the form below.

 Only films that meet the following criteria can be chosen and invited to the Official Selection:

-- Films of 20 minutes or less may be submitted to the short film selection.
+• Films lasting 20 minutes or less (including credits) are eligible for the short film selection.

-- In case of selection, the final copy of the film must be delivered to Liège by October 12, 2023 at the latest.
+• If selected, the final copy of the film must be delivered to Liège no later than Friday, October 18, 2024.

-- WITHOUT subtitles if the original language of the film is French
+• WITHOUT subtitles if the original language of the film is French or English.

 Article 6

-The deadline for entries for documentaries and short and feature-length films proposed for selection is 11:59 pm on September 19, 2023.
+The deadline for entries for documentaries and short and feature-length films proposed for selection is Friday, September 13, 2024 at 11:59 pm.

 The registration of films must be done on the Register a film page.